da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Point out the resources segment here, there's a really good tutorial in the Data Carpentry for Ecology page that covers a range of spreadsheet things
+Point out the resources segment here at the bottom of the page.
+There is a really good tutorial in the Data Carpentry for Ecology page that covers a range of spreadsheet things

 This is also an opportunity to do a live exercise - you could pull up a bad dataset and ask participants to point out potential improvements.

+Have a spreadsheet that has some messy data in it to clean.
+You can ask everyone to write down two changes they would make, then have an interactive session where you ask people to suggest their changes.

 :::::::::::::::::::::::::::::::::::::::::::::::